 Inspect erected scaffolds regularly to ensure that they are maintained in a safe condition.

 Always check foundations and use adequate soleplates.
-Foundations for a scaffold must have adequate bearing capacity to carry imposed loads.
+Foundations for a scaffold shall have adequate bearing capacity to carry imposed loads.

 Use adjustable bases instead of packing to adjust uneven grade conditions.